verbb/formie/packages/docs/browser/behavior/manual-initialization.md

+<span id="manual-initialization"></span>

-# Manual initialization
+# Manual Initialisation

-Manual initialization is for cases where Formie is still rendering the form HTML for you, but you do not want Formie's startup script to auto-start that form for you.
+Manual initialisation is for cases where Formie is still rendering the form HTML for you, but you do not want Formie's startup script to auto-start that form for you.

+<span id="manual-initialization-use-cases"></span>

-## Manual initialization use cases
+## Manual Initialisation Use Cases

 On a normal Craft-rendered page, Formie's startup script reads its page-level settings from the emitted script tag, scans the page for roots such as `[data-formie]` and `[data-formie-form]`, mounts them automatically, and can keep observing for later DOM inserts.